 What is CARS?

-RACI is the classic example of a Responsibility Assignment Matrix (RAM).
+RACI is a classic example of a Responsibility Assignment Matrix (RAM).
 There are many variations on this theme, so now let’s look at my recommendation CARS:

 - Responsible – just as in RACI above, this is the person doing the work.
 As a PM I want a single person marked down as R…who is my point person, who has responsibility for this task?